 Acne is one of the many challenges of being an adolescent.
 What should your teenager know about basic skin care, and what’s the best way to treat teens with acne?
 Your Teen turned to Dr. Angela Lamb, Director of the Mount Sinai Hospital Dermatology Practice, to get some answers.

-At what age does acne typically begin to surface?
+Q: When does acne start?
+At what age does acne typically begin to surface in teens?

 Teens with Acne